peter-schweitzer/EZServer/README.md

 <span style="color: #ff2020">EZServer versions prior to `3.0.3` are no longer available! version 3.0.6 (or newer) is recommended</span>

-simple, ultra light weight node.js module with 0 dependencies for simple backend/REST-API development
+simple, ultra light weight node.js module with (basically) 0 dependencies for simple backend/REST-API development _all implemented in around a thousand lines or less_

-> EZServer is developed on the current node version (v20)
+> EZServer is developed on the current node version (v21)
 > but should run on all active LTS versions

 ## Resolving requests